 If you are sending Checkfront email from your own domain, you are required to set up something called SPF and DKIM records.
 Setting up your SPF and DKIM records ensure the recipients of your emails that it really is coming from you and not an imposter, and makes it easy for recipients to tell if anyone does try to impersonate you.
 Without the extra levels of security, your emails have a greater chance of getting sent to the spam folder or not reaching the recipient at all.

-Checkfront requires these two levels of security on the emails your company sends out because without it, email providers (such as your customer’s Gmail account or Yahoo! account) look at the email suspiciously and make the decision based on their individual protocols on whether it’s safe to deliver or not, which can greatly hurt your delivery an open rates.
+Checkfront requires these two levels of security on the emails your company sends out because, without it, email providers (such as your customer’s Gmail account or Yahoo! account) look at the email suspiciously and make the decision based on their individual protocols on whether it’s safe to deliver or not, which can greatly hurt your delivery and open rates.

 Beyond not having your emails delivered to your customer’s inbox, it also has a bad PR effect as your company’s email looks untrustworthy.